Year 12 Music Composition Units 3 and 4

 What do you do?

-- create short musical compositions using some discovered techniques in Unit 3, and a major work (4 – 5mins) in Unit 4.
+- create short musical compositions using techniques studied in Unit 3, and a major work (4-5mins) in Unit 4

-- write responses to short extracts from a huge range of music in every style imaginab
+- write responses to short extracts from a wide range of music in every style imaginable.

 What skills do you need?